Modern YEAR FIVE

 –Batman: Dark Victory #13 Part 2 by Jeph Loeb/Tim Sale (2000)

 October 10-11.
 On Columbus Day, Two-Face, Poison Ivy, Mr. Freeze, and Joker each murder the heads of four of the five major Gotham mobs.
 The Falcones are next.
-Elsewhere, Sophia and Alberto Falcone, the latter still living with injuries dealt to him by the Calendar Man a month-and-a-half ago, hide out for their own safety.
-Sophia puts her brother out of his own misery, smothering him to death.
+Elsewhere, Sofia Falcone Gigante and Alberto Falcone, the latter still living with injuries dealt to him by the Calendar Man a month-and-a-half ago, hide out for their own safety.
+Sofia puts her brother out of his own misery, smothering him to death.
 RIP Alberto!
 Mario Falcone, meanwhile, goes to Gordon for protection.
 Mario tells Gordon and Batman that he had been secretly working for the late Janice Porter.
-Batman deduces that Sophia Gigante is the Hangman.
+Batman deduces that Sofia Falcone Gigante is the Hangman.
 She’s been faking her paraplegia!
-Batman goes after Sophia who is hiding in the sewers, but he gets distracted by Scarecrow, allowing Two-Face to get to her first.
-Batman eventually saves Two-Face and fights Sophia before Two-Face shoots her dead.
+Batman goes after Sofia who is hiding in the sewers, but he gets distracted by Scarecrow, allowing Two-Face to get to her first.
+Batman eventually saves Two-Face and fights Sofia before Two-Face shoots her dead.
 During the chaos, Solomon Grundy gets electrocuted to death.
 Don’t worry, he’s a zombie and will get reincarnated again soon.
 Two-Face, Poison Ivy, Joker, and Mr. Freeze then escape through the sewers and wind up, of all places, inside the Batcave!
 Dick, ever vigilant, dons a self-made proto-Robin costume (!) and takes the fight to the super-villains!
 Batman soon arrives and helps him kick ass.
 Joker shoots Two-Face, who survives but falls into the waterways deep below the Batcave and is washed away.
 The Dynamic Duo then busts the other villains.
 (A reference in The Batman Files adds a post-battle clean-up scene to this sequence, during which Batman talks to Dick about training and alterations to his costume.
 In this added scene, Dick tells Batman that he wants his eventual superhero codename to be “Robin,” which was a nickname that his mom used to call him.)
 Later, Batman meets with Gordon to discuss Two-Face.
 Gordon mentions that he’s “heard about” the Dark Knight’s new young partner—obviously from the Joker and company.
 (NOTE: In Secret Origins Vol. 2 #13, Batman not only designs the Robin costume, but comes up with the Robin name as well.
 This is wrong since it contradicts both Dark Victory and The Batman Files.
 Dick will come up with a finalized design for the Robin costume all by himself—although Batman will make suggestions and alterations to it, both during the ongoing design phase and after it is tailored.)

 –REFERENCE: In Batman Chronicles: The Gauntlet Part 1.
 Batman begins investigating notorious gangster Joe Minette, his top man Delcaine, and crooked fashion designer Carlton Tate.
 While not seen on our timeline ahead, the Caped Crusader will speak to numerous informants in the next couple weeks as he works this case.